 What's new in FNS!

 Thank you: Our warmest THANKS to Dr. Eldon Yellowhorn for his leadership first serving as Director to FNS and then as Chair when FNS became a department.
-Eldon will be teaching FNST 433 this Fall term and then will be on a well deserved Chair's leave in 2018!
+Eldon will be on a well deserved Chair's leave in 2018!

 New: Our warmest CONGRATULATIONS to Dr. Deanna Reder in her new role as our new Department Chair for a three-year term.
 Dr. Reder has previously served as Undergraduate Chair for FNS.
 Among many of her roles, Deanna is Principle Investigator to a 5-year SSHRC funded "The People and the Text: Indigenous Writing in Northern North America up to 1992" research project.
 See more at our People webpage.